 Game Beta Tester

 How fun would it be to have a job that pays you to play a video game?
 There are some game companies hire teenagers to beta test their games.
 In most instances, you'll need own gaming equipment that is compatible to the game.
 The job description will list the type of game platform requirement.
 You'll need to keep accurate records and details, so you can report any bugs you find in the various gaming tasks.
 Check out game company websites for their open job listings and submit your resume per instructions.
 The average pay ranges from $8 to $14 an hour.
-For example, Activision Blizzard advertised a job for a Functional Game Tester-QAMN that pays $13 an hour.
+For example, Activision Blizzard once advertised a job for a Functional Game Tester-QAMN that paid $13 an hour.

 Listen and Review Music, Fashion or Commercials

 How about earning money to listen to music, review fashion items or watch commercials?
 Slice the Pie will pay you to listen to 90 seconds of a music track and write a review.
 If you don't want to listen to songs, then how about reviewing fashion items or commercials?
 You listen/watch and review.
 That's it!
 Slice the Pie sends your review to the artists/fashion designers/commercial producers.
 The pay is between $0.05 to $0.20 per track, depending on your reviews.
 You must be at least 17 years old.
 You're paid twice a week via PayPal, so you'll need to set up an account.